By Lori Hamilton

 Affordable, Sustainable Choices for Individuals

 There are some ways to implement sustainable practices that result in more immediate savings.
-These are often practices that individuals might be doing in their normal lives already, or could easily implement, but might not even realize have a green benefit.
-Sharing the environmental positives of these practices can help encourage people to continue them or try them out.
+These are often practices that individuals might be doing in their normal lives already.
+All could easily implement.
+However those might not even realize have a green benefit.
+Sharing the environmental positives of these practices can help encourage people.
+Especially to continue them or try them out.

 It’s important to consider the impact of economic background on accessibility and practicality of greener choices if we hope to achieve widespread adoption of sustainable practices.
 Understanding the barriers individuals face to implementing green practices, despite good intentions and a desire to contribute to a greener world, can help us develop ways of addressing those barriers.
 The success of the green movement depends on collective success, which is possible when we enable and empower the individual.